 "South Collingham parish includes the southern part of the village of Collingham, and hamlets of Brough and Danethorpe, distant two and a half miles to the south-east.
 It has 834 inhabitants and 3,230 acres of land, valued at £3,440.
 The Earl of Stamford is principal owner, and lord of the manor, which he holds on a lease under the Dean and Chapter of Peterborough, whose bishop has the advowson of the rectory, which is valued in the King's books at £14 1s 10½d, now at £418, and is enjoyed by the Rev. Joseph Mayor.

-South Collingham is a township and a parish adjoining North Collingham.
-The parish borders covers over 2,800 acres and includes the hamlets of Brough and Danethorpe, both about 2 miles southwest of South Collingham village.
+South Collingham is a township and a parish adjoining North Collingham, both about 125 miles north of London.
+The parish border covers over 2,800 acres and includes the hamlets of Brough and Danethorpe, both about 2 miles south-west of South Collingham village.

 The combined village of Collingham sits on the banks of the River Fleet about 6 miles from Newark-on-Trent.
 Brough was a Roman station on the Fossway.
 If you are planning a visit:

 By automobile, take the A1133 off of the A46 motorway.